 A fall in interest rates is usually greeted with delight by homebuyers.
 The lower the interest rate the less the mortgage repayments on a particular house, right?
 Well … maybe.

-However, lower interest rates also mean borrowers can service a bigger loan.
-In a competitive housing market that can push up prices.
+Lower interest rates also mean borrowers can service a bigger loan.
+And in a competitive housing market that can push up prices.

 So, what’s really going on?
 Have recent falls in interest rates been good or bad for homebuyers?